How to Humanize your Brand through Video and Social Media

 A successful example of this strategy is Dollar Shave Club, whose CEO and co-creator of the company is constantly featured in viral video and TV spots.
 Their “Our Blades Are F***ing Great” video posted on YouTube in 2012 has over 20 million views to date, and their TV ads have reached a huge audience online as well.

 In addition to their effective use of humor, the ads attach a face to the product.
 People who watch the videos will be able to picture the friendly, funny person behind the brand every time they hear it mentioned.

 Video lends a tangibility to a company that a simple brochure does not.
 “If you want to accurately inform your customers of your company’s unique abilities, be ready to up your storytelling strategy.
 Through video marketing, you can add a realness to your brand,” says Viosik.com.
-A video could illustrate a brand’s humble history, like this Burt’s Bee’s video:
+A video could illustrate a brand’s humble history, like this Burt’s Bees video:

 A company’s video doesn’t have to be selling anything.
 Leave it to video hosting company Wistia to create an engaging video asking their users to fill out a survey.

 Based solely on the comments below the video, it’s obvious that their users engaged exactly the way Wistia hoped.
 They were excited about the video and were more than happy to fill out the survey after having seen it.
-On top of that success, the video helped to show the actual employees of the company in a personable manner.
-Like the Dollar Shave Club videos, this now gives a face, or faces, to the brand, which transforms it from website to sociable organization.
+On top of that success, the video helped to show the actual employees of the company in a personable light.
+Like the Dollar Shave Club videos, this now gives a face, or faces, to the brand, which transforms it from a website to a sociable organization.

 Sometimes, even if the product is slightly worse, people will still gravitate towards the person they “like.”